Red Cell Immunohaematology

 If you have any queries or require any information from the RCI Laboratory (NBC Dublin) please contact 014322972.
 Should you wish to contact the Diagnostics Laboratory (Munster Regional Transfusion Centre) please contact 021 480740.

-The following user manual is available for all service users of the RCI laboratory and the Diagnostics laboratory MRTC.
+The following user manual is available for all service users of the Diagnostics laboratory MRTC.

 The following traceability user manual is available for facilities where the IBTS functions as their hospital blood bank.